Learn or revise key terms and concepts for your ACCA exams using OpenTuition F3 ACCA Flashcards

 • shares acquired in previous 9 days

-A net capital loss sustained by a single company may only be carried forward to set off against future net gains
+A net capital loss sustained by a single company may only be carried forward to set off against future net gains of that company.

-Companies get a deduction for indexation allowance in computing a chargeable gain if the asset was purchased before December 2017, but the allowance is only available to December 2017
+Companies get a deduction for indexation allowance in computing a chargeable gain if the asset was purchased before December 2017, but the allowance is only available to December 2017.

-For group relief purposes an effective 75% holding must exist between a parent company and both a direct and indirect subsidiary company, therefore company A can group relieve with company V and company FC can group relieve with company V, but company A and company FC cannot claim group relief between them as 80% of 80% does not give the required effective 75% holding.
+For group loss relief purposes an effective 75% holding must exist between a parent company and both a direct and indirect subsidiary company, therefore company A can group relieve with company V and company FC can group relieve with company V, but company A and company FC cannot claim group relief between them as 80% of 80% does not give the required effective 75% holding.

 The parent company is only in a chargeable gains group with its 75% owned subsidiaries, hence here only with its wholly owned subsidiary.
 A claim may therefore be made to deem any part of the loss made by the parent company to have been made by the wholly owned subsidiary, or deem that any part of the gain made by that subsidiary has been made by the parent company, thus allowing for the gains and losses of the 2 companies to be set off.